weavejester/ring-webjars/README.md

 (def app (wrap-webjars handler)
 ```

-WebJar assets will then be served from the following path:
+WebJar assets will then be served from the following paths:

     /assets/<webjar>/<asset path>
+    /assets/<webjar>/<version>/<asset path>

-For example, if you include the `org.webjars/bootstrap` dependency, then the
+For example, if you include version 5.3.3 of the `org.webjars/bootstrap`
-minified bootstrap CSS will be available at:
+dependency, then the minified bootstrap CSS will be available at both:

     /assets/bootstrap/css/bootstrap.min.css
+    /assets/bootstrap/5.3.3/css/bootstrap.min.css

 By default assets are placed on the `/assets` path.
 You can change
 the path by specifying a second argument.